blakecodex/genAI_fundamentals/README.md

 - **Advanced Topics**: Explore more sophisticated generative AI techniques such as diffusion models, neural architecture search, and multimodal generation.

 ---

-Let me know if you would like to modify or add anything specific!